What is responsible AI?

 How do you design responsible AI?

-Building a responsible AI governance framework can be a lot of work.
 Ongoing scrutiny is crucial to ensure an organization is committed to providing an unbiased, trustworthy AI.
-This is why it is crucial for an organization to have a maturity model or rubric to follow while designing and implementing an AI system.
+This is why it's crucial for an organization to have a maturity model to follow while designing and implementing an AI system.

-At a base level, to be considered responsible, AI must be built with resources and technology according to a company-wide development standard that mandates the use of:
+At a base level, responsible AI should be built around development standards that focus on the principles for responsible AI design.
+As these principles differ per organization, each one should be carefully considered.
+AI should be built with resources according to a company-wide development standard that mandates the use of the following:

-- Stability standards for active machine learning models to make sure AI programming works as intended
+- Stability standards for active machine learning models to ensure AI programming works as intended.

 Implementation and how it works

-- Ensure design and decision-making processes are documented to the point where if a mistake occurs, it can be reverse-engineered to determine what transpired.
+- Document design and decision-making processes to the point where if a mistake occurs, it can be reverse-engineered to determine what transpired.

 - Build a diverse work culture and promote constructive discussions to help mitigate bias.

-- Use interpretable latent features to help create human-understandable data.
+- Use interpretable features to help create human-understandable data.

 - Create a rigorous development process that values visibility into each application's latent features.